Details Panel Customization in Unreal Engine

 }

-In fact, the above code implements the key part of creating the corresponding value type controls based on FProperty.
-By simply obtaining the UClass and the property name, you can create the corresponding SWidget and place it into a designated container for display.
+The code above is crucial in implementing the creation of corresponding value type controls based on FProperty.
+By applying the UClass and property names, you can create the corresponding SWidget and place it in a specific container for display!

-Apart from needing to display different properties in the panel, a general method for storing these values is also necessary.
-Strings can be used to store information of all types of values, and UE offers Value Widget methods for reading string values and setting values from strings:
+Besides being able to display different properties in the panel, there also needs to be a general method to store them.
+Strings can be used to store all value information.
+UE also provides Value Widget methods to read string values and set values from strings:

 1